CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Having a car covered by a warranty is one of the leading factors in claiming a lemon.
 The new car comes with a manufacturer’s warranty that covers all defects aside from general wear and tear or modifications.
 Some manufacturers have a 3-year warranty, while others extend it longer.

-Lemon Law Rules for New, Used, and Leased Vehicles in California
+What Are the Lemon Law Rules in California for New, Used, and Leased Vehicles?

 Coverage for New Vehicles